karan/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+**Online Monopoly Banker** - Create a simple virtual monopoly banker that can track players balance.
+A replacement for the electronic banking device.

 Files
 ---------